Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/export-the-mutation-function.md

 }
 ```

-Your resolvers index should look like this:
+Your resolvers `index.js` should look like this:

 ```javascript
 import { getAllListings, getAListing } from "./query"